-<value>(num)(&V)(&W)</value> [0] ME ignores status of the DTR line.
+<value>(num)(&amp;V)(&amp;W)</value> [0] ME ignores status of the DTR line.
 1 ON->OFF on DTR: Change to command mode while retaining the data connection.
-2 ^(&F) ON->OFF on DTR: Disconnect the data connection (only for PPP) and change to command mode.
+2 (&amp;F) ON->OFF on DTR: Disconnect the data connection (only for CSD and PPP) and change to command mode.
 For Internet service the behaviour is like AT&D1.
+During OFF state of the DTR line the auto-answer function (see ATS0) is disabled.